 Generally, state, county and local government pensions in Florida are not subject to QDROs or other court orders of division between spouses, so the parties and judges must use other ways to equitably divide pension rights.
 Some methods that might be used:

 Finally, state pensions also offer optional Deferred Retirement Option Plans or DROPS, which are accounts into which pension payments go if at retirement age, the firefighter or officer decides to keep receiving his or her regular salary.
-The other spouse may have marital property interest in a DROP that also must be accounted for in divorce negotiation or court ordered property division.
+The other spouse may have marital property interest in a DROP that divorce negotiation or court ordered property division must account for.

 Valuation